 As previously mentioned, Irish Wolfhounds were the favoured mascot of Irish units.
-Residents of New Zealand raised funds in 1915 for an Irish wolfhound for each of the three Irish Brigades based in the United Kingdom.
-It featured in a New Zealand newspaper article titled mascots for the Irish Brigade and displayed a connection with colonial descendants to the Irish homeland.
+Residents of New Zealand raised funds in 1915 for an Irish wolfhound for each of the three Irish Brigades based in the United Kingdom.39 It featured in a New Zealand newspaper article titled mascots for the Irish Brigade and displayed a connection with colonial descendants to the Irish homeland.

 Mascots were an integral part of both Australian and New Zealand Forces well before the First World War.
 They had been present on ships and with colonial forces in both countries, both domestically in Militias and taken to the Boer War all be it in fewer numbers.
 During the Boer War the first official dog ever sent to South Africa was a mascot collie and a regimental dingo.
-The mascot was for propaganda as after it had finished in South Africa it was to be gifted to the Queen.
+The mascot was for propaganda as after it had finished in South Africa it was to be gifted to the Queen.40

 They were not the only Australian mascots to go, an opossum and a black swan went.
 During the voyage the swan flew away, while the possum climbed up the rigging never to be seen again.
 The dog, however, was used to entertain the troops in shows during the trip.
 Upon arrival the dingo ran off, however, the mascot dog Bushie did get to England but was returned to Australia after all.
-It was noted that Bushie had therapeutic value visiting hospitals and nursing homes when in England.
+It was noted that Bushie had therapeutic value visiting hospitals and nursing homes when in England.41 https://paperspast.natlib.govt.nz/periodicals/NZT19150805.2.16?query=mascots&snippet=true Irish Wolfhounds have served as the mascot of the Irish Guards since 1902, when the Irish Wolfhound Club presented the first dog to the force.
+The dog was named Brian Boru after an Irish king, and since then, the 14 dogs that followed were also named after kings or chieftains.

-&lt;sup>39 New Zealand Tablet, 5 August 1915.
+39 New Zealand Tablet, 5 August 1915.